Lagaffe91/Maniaplanet_MapEditor_Pulgins/README.md

 ### ShadowShortcut :

 Press `A` or `Q` to compute the shadows of your map in fast quality.
 Usefull to quickly iterate on your work.

+### MapAutoSave :

+Save the map you're editing every 5 minutes, you know, "just in case" the editor crash.